jackdewinter/pymarkdown/docs/rules/rule_md032.md

 ## Summary

-Fenced code blocks should be surrounded by blank lines.
+List blocks should be surrounded by blank lines.

 ## Reasoning